hzz0024/hzz0024.github.io/_posts/2020/2020-08-05-CVreseq_outlier_detection.markdown

 The distribution of the loadings is evenly distributed in all plots, the loading pattern in r^2=0.2 looks good to me because it 1) largely captures the potential outliers based on PC loading values; 2) does not show the "dashed line" patter (posibilly due the linked SNPs); 3) output an reasonalable number of outliers

-I decide use r^2=0.2 for data filtering.
+I then use the r^2=0.2 as a parameter for other data LD pruning.

 we can have a look at the genome scan, which correctly identifies regions involved in adaptation.